wasinger/htmlpagedom/README.md

 -----

-`HtmlPageCrawler` is a wrapper around DOMNodes. `HtmlPageCrawler` objects can be created using `new` or the static function `HtmlPageCrawler::create()`, which accepts an HTML string or a DOMNode (or an array of DOMNodes or a DOMNodeList) as arguments.
+`HtmlPageCrawler` is a wrapper around DOMNodes. `HtmlPageCrawler` objects can be created using `new` or the static function `HtmlPageCrawler::create()`, which accepts an HTML string or a DOMNode (or an array of DOMNodes, a DOMNodeList, or even another `Crawler` object) as arguments.

 Afterwards you can select nodes from the added DOM tree by calling `filter()` (equivalent to find() in jQuery) and alter the selected elements using the following jQuery-like manipulation functions: